onyeka-hub/Project-14/README.md

 - Remember to open port 8081 and 8082 used by artifactory.

-- Connect to the artifactory web page, update the password = Onyeka12345.
+- Connect to the artifactory web page, the initial username and password is admin and password respectively.
+Update the password = Onyeka12345.
 Create a generic repository with Repository key = PBL

 4. In Jenkins UI configure Artifactory.
-Go to **manage jenkins**, **system**.
+Go to **manage jenkins**, **system** .
 Then Configure the server ID = artifactory-server, URL(http://artifactory-ip:8081/) and Credentials, and run Test Connection.
   - username: admin
-  - password: <artifactory-password>(Onyeka12345)
+  - password: <artifactory-password>

 ![configuring artifactory on jenkins](./images/jenkins-artifactory-configure.PNG)